Pat Nevin: Chelsea

 Nevin arrived at Stamford Bridge in mid-1983 for £95,000, in a team managed by John Neal.
-Nevin's skill and pace made him a pivotal player at Chelsea and he very soon became firm favourite with the fans.
+Nevin's skill and pace made him a pivotal player at Chelsea and he very soon became a firm favourite with the fans.
 In 1983–84, he scored 14 goals, created numerous others for the likes of Kerry Dixon and David Speedie and put in some dazzling performances – during a 4–0 win over Newcastle United, he tormented the opposition defence, leaving five defenders trailing in his wake – as Chelsea won promotion as Second Division champions.
 In the same season he was voted Chelsea's player of the year.

 Chelsea finished a respectable sixth in the First Division and reached the League Cup semi-final in 1984–85.
 Nevin set up three goals in the quarter-final against Sheffield Wednesday as Chelsea came back from 3–0 down to draw 4–4, and he set up the winning goal scored by David Speedie in the replay.
-The club were in the title race for much of the 1985–86, with Nevin scoring a late equaliser against Liverpool at Anfield and a crucial header against West Ham United to seal a 2–1 win.
+The club were in the title race for much of the 1985–86 season, with Nevin scoring a late equaliser against Liverpool at Anfield and a crucial header against West Ham United to seal a 2–1 win.
 A late collapse saw Chelsea finish sixth after being in the title race for most of the season.

 The club's performances dropped and they finished 14th in 1986–87, though Nevin was again voted Chelsea player of the year.
 They were relegated a year later.